Frozen shoulder is when tissue and ligaments around your shoulder joint become inflamed, painful and stiff. It's also called adhesive capsulitis.

 You can book an appointment with a Spire private GP today.

 If the pain in your shoulder doesn’t go away, you should see your GP.
 They may be able to diagnose frozen shoulder from a discussion about your symptoms and a physical examination.
-This could include trying some simple exercises to show how much movement you still have in your shoulder.
+A physical examination may involve:

 Your GP may also arrange a blood test to check for other conditions.
 An X-ray, MRI scan or ultrasound scan may also be arranged to rule out arthritis or a tendon injury.

-Often it’s not clear exactly what causes frozen shoulder, although it can result from an injury or an operation.
+Often it is not clear exactly what causes frozen shoulder, although it can result from an injury or an operation.
 However, you’re more likely to be affected if you:

-The usual treatment for frozen shoulder is a combination of physiotherapy, including frozen shoulder exercises, and painkillers, such as ibuprofen.
+The usual treatment for frozen shoulder is a combination of physiotherapy, including exercises to increase the range of motion in your shoulder, and painkillers, such as ibuprofen.
 Hot or cold packs can also help.

 In some cases, your doctor may advise you to have a joint injection with steroids to reduce the inflammation and improve your symptoms.